vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 #### State
 ![DeepCell Label infopane examples of state box](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/state_examples.png)

 The __state__ row shows prompts related to actions on the canvas, such as a prompt to select a label or confirmation for the action.
-We will cover the prompts shown later when detailing actions on the canvas.
 When not prompting an action, the state instead tells us which labels are selected.

 ### The interactive canvas
 ![DeepCell Label canvas region of displayed page](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/interface_boxed_canvas.png)